angular-schule/website-articles/blog/2025-05-angular20/README.md

 ```

 <!-- We covered the control flow syntax in detail in our [blog post on Angular 17](/blog/2023-11-angular17#neuer-control-flow-if-for-switch). -->
-The Angular CLI also provides a migration script, so switching to the new syntax shouldn’t be difficult:
+The Angular CLI also provides a migration script, so switching to the new syntax shouldn't be difficult:

 ```bash
 ng generate @angular/core:control-flow